 - Ensure CLA and PLAC are prioritised for support; listened to; encouraged to participate; and believe they can achieve through an ethos of aspiration. - Facilitate the Personal Education Plan (PEP) process and ensure there are accurate records of discussions and decisions, so that each child has access to the support they need to achieve.
-These meetings are facilitated by the pastoral managers and take place a minimum of three times per academic year to review support and deploy effective resources.
-The Designated Teacher oversees this process and leads on quality assurance and continued professional development linked to this. - The Designated Teacher will closely monitor school attendance and exclusions.
-When a child is at risk of either a fixed term exclusion or permanent exclusion, the Designated Teacher working with the VSH, social care and the child's carers will be asked to consider what additional assessment and support is needed to address the cause of the child's behaviour and prevent the need for suspension.
+These meetings are facilitated by the Designated Teacher and take place a minimum of three times per academic year to review support and deploy effective resources. - The Designated Teacher will closely monitor school attendance and exclusions.
+When a child is at risk of either a fixed term exclusion or permanent exclusion, the Designated Teacher - working with the VSH, social care and the child's carers - will be asked to consider what additional assessment and support is needed to address the cause of the child's behaviour and prevent the need for suspension. - Ensure the VST and social worker are made aware of any fixed term suspensions and/or unauthorised absences from school